nvohra0016/nvohra0016.github.io/_pages/about.md

 ---
 ## About me:

 I am a fourth year PhD candidate at the Oregon State University Mathematics department.
 I am interested in applied and computational mathematics, particularly to model fluid flow and mechanical deformation.
-Currently, I am studying the thermo-hydro-mechanical coupling that governs the dynamics of permafrost thaw.
+Currently, I am studying the thermo-hydro-mechanical coupling that governs the dynamics of thawing ice-rich porous media, like permafrost.

 ### Interests:
 - Poroelasticity
-- Phase transition
+- Heat conduction with phase transition
 - Thermo-hydro-mechanical models
 - Computational fluid dynamics